Eco-friendly gift wrapping ideas

 You don't have to go sparkle free to be eco-friendly, if it’s sparkle you’re after, then Eco Glitter Fun have guilt free sparkles!
 Their glitter is biodegradable and is packaged in glass bottles with aluminium lids – reusable or recyclable.

-If you do end up going for traditional wrapping paper, there are a few things to look out for:
+If you do end up with looking for not so eco wrapping paper, there are a few things to look out for:

 Look for the recycle symbol